-Matching grants (1:1) are available to help acquire and/or develop public land for all manner of outdoor recreation activities such as hiking, camping, unstructured play, picnicking, cycling, field and court sports, fishing, bird watching, swimming, paddling, and skating.
-Funds can be used for directly recreational facilities as well as some supporting facilities and infrastructure such as restrooms/bathhouses, cabins, pool houses, lighting, parking areas, etc. when part of a larger project to develop recreation facilities.
+Projects may include any or all manner of outdoor recreation activities such as hiking, camping, unstructured play, picnicking, cycling, field and court sports, fishing, bird watching, swimming pools, paddling, and skating, as well as for outdoor recreation facilities and some supporting facilities and infrastructure like restrooms/bathhouses, or parking areas, when part of an overall recreation project.

 Technical Assistance Webinar

-The urban, economically-disadvantaged community served by the proposed park/site must be within an incorporated city or town having a population of 30,000 or more per the 2020 U.S. Census.
-The proposed park/project site must be within or abut the city, but must still be within a 10-minute walk (.5 miles) of the community served.
+- City Population Minimum – Projects must be within an incorporated city or town having a population of 30,000 or more per the 2020 U.S. Census.

 - Search on Grants.gov using keywords “Outdoor Recreation Legacy Partnership” and CFDA number “15.916” to view any current competitive round opportunities.